rameshgchavan/stb-crm-frontend/README.md

 - Import actions ![image](https://github.com/rameshgchavan/stb-crm-frontend/assets/109573381/1abcdabf-62e0-40cd-abe0-511b310829ea)
 - Create an object of useDispatch method ![image](https://github.com/rameshgchavan/stb-crm-frontend/assets/109573381/94ce39f4-2062-4234-a523-36b981cea975)
 - Dispatch action with data ![image](https://github.com/rameshgchavan/stb-crm-frontend/assets/109573381/cf6db8b0-211b-49e3-af25-10664ef3f1c5)
 #

+### Reflection
+- At the begining I developed this app for Local Cable Operator who provides Television entertainment service.
+- Previously I used to work with LOCs and I understood the problems they have faced while managing customers and their set top boxes realation so decided to develop a app for them.
+#

 ### About me: